folkzb/magalu/script-qa/cli-doc/object-storage/help.md

 ## Other commands:
 - Commands:
-- api-key     Manage credentials to use Object Storage
 - buckets     Bucket operations for Object Storage API
+- key-pair    Manage credentials to use Object Storage
 - objects     Object operations for Object Storage API

 ## Flags: